 God eventually moved Gary out of the Art Gallery into the office of Pastor-teacher as he taught home Bible studies in Napa, Fairfield, Sonoma, and Santa Rosa, finally moving to Santa Rosa in 1982, and establishing Calvary Chapel of Santa Rosa.

 Gary and Debbie are Blessed to be the parents of five children.
 Their son, Matthew, and his bride, Kellie make thier home in Bakersfield, CA. Their son, David, and his bride, Danielle, make their home in Santa Rosa.
 Thier son, Michael, and his bride, Jessica make their home in Santa Rosa.
-Their daughter, Faith, makes her home in Santa Rosa.
+Their daughter, Faith, & her husband Jake Loofbourrow make their home in Knoxville, Tenn.
 Their youngest son, Douglas, and his bride, Caitlin make their home in Santa Rosa.

 Debbie oversees the Women’s Ministries at Calvary Chapel and Pastor Gary still enjoys music ministry with the “X Outlaws” .